Many nonresidents are unaware that income earned from investments in the US is subject to tax from the IRS.

 Sprintax Returns was created specifically with nonresidents in the US in mind, aiming to ensure they complete the often tricky tax-filing process correctly and on time.

-Our specialist software was designed to help you e-file both federal and state taxes.
+Our software was designed to help you e-file your federal tax return.

 We will guide you through the entire process – helping you to claim every tax relief you’re due to minimize your investment tax bill.